deniotokiari/training-epam-2016/README.md

 =============================================================================

+HW 21.10.2016

+1. Load and parse json over org.json.JSONObject
+2. Load and parse json over GSON library
+3. Convert some field to another format.
+For instance 'Wed Oct 19 13:31:38 +0000 2016' to 'Yesterday 13:31'

+For parsing you can use any response from your final project backend.
+If backend return data only in xml format, you can parse xml, but without any external libraries.

+PS.
+Parsing should work in background thread.
+In sample, which i demonstrate you yesterday, we did that in UI thread.

 HW 19.10.2016

 1. Write own AsyncTask that will have the same API as android.AsyncTask, but will support screen rotation.